COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ### What should I call you?

-I should call you by your name, with the correct pronunciation.
+I should call you by your preferred name, with the correct pronunciation.
 Please correct me (out loud in the moment, via email/Piazza after the fact, or however you're most comfortable) if I ever make a mistake.

 ### What should you expect of your interactions with instructional staff?

-Office hours will be:
+Interactions with instructional staff (professor, TAs, IAs) will be:

-**Dialog based**: We will use dialog-based teaching rather than monologues.
+**Dialog-based**: We will use dialog-based teaching rather than monologues.
 When students have questions that require a lengthy explanation of a concept that was covered in lecture, we will refer you to an external resource (e.g. lecture, site, video) for you to look at first.
 Of course, if you have questions about what you learn in those resources, please ask us!
 We want to make sure that everyone has done the preliminary background work so that we are using our time most effectively.

 **Student-driven**:  Rather than tell you how to solve a problem, we aim to ask you questions and point you toward illustrative examples to help lead you toward finding a solution on your own.